Macmee/PublisherAssignable/README.md

 }
 ```

 This is quite verbose because we have to chain on a View with `.onReceive` to observe our publisher, and then when we get results we have to manually assign them to our state variable `posts`.
+It is also not ideal because technically anyone from within our View could assign onto `posts`, meaning we have mutable state and potentially multiple paths in our codebase where it may be mutated.
 This project adds the `@Assignable` property wrapper so that you can instead do:

 ```
 struct SubredditView: View {